tomzhang255/AC215_HiSolver/src/data-versioning/README.md

 git push origin branch_name
 ```

+Create a File for the DVC Remote:
+Inside your secrets folder, create a file named dvc_remote_name.txt and write the name of your DVC remote ({NAME}_remote) into this file.

 ## IV.
 GCS Object Versioning vs DVC

 In our project we will be using both GCS object versioning functionality and the DVC module.